eriol3381/factorbi.github.io/src/content/docs/easyawssetup.md

 ## Step 6: Test MySQL Connection

-1. [Download MySQL Workbench](https://dev.mysql.com/downloads/workbench/) and install on your machine.
+1.  <a href="https://dev.mysql.com/downloads/workbench/" target="_blank">Download MySQL Workbench</a> and install on your machine.
 2. Open MySQL Workbench and setup a new connection.
     ![Workbench New MySQL Connection Menu](../../assets/img/new-MySQL-connection.png)
 3. Copy and paste from the **Outputs** tab (Step 4.5):